alexzhangs/aws-cfn-vpn/README.md

 ### Create the manager stack and the node stacks

-Following command will create three CloudFormation stacks by using the three AWS CLI profiles and the three config files created in the earlier steps.
+The following command will create three CloudFormation stacks by using the three AWS CLI profiles and the three config files created in the earlier steps.